List of elevation extremes by country: Gallery

 The summit of Mount Everest is the highest point on Earth.

 The summit of K2 is the highest point of Pakistan.

 The summit of Kangchenjunga is the highest point of India.

 The summit of Gangkhar Puensum is the highest point of Bhutan.

 The summit of Noshakh is the highest point of Afghanistan.

 The summit of Jengish Chokusu is the highest point of Kyrgyzstan.

 The summit of Khan Tengri is the highest point of Kazakhstan.

 The summit of Aconcagua is the highest point of Argentina, the Americas, the Western Hemisphere, and the Southern Hemisphere.

 The summit of Ojos del Salado is the highest point of Chile.

 The summit of Huascarán is the highest point of Peru and the Tropics.

 The summit of Nevado Sajama is the highest point of Bolivia.

 The summit of Chimborazo is the highest point of Ecuador and the farthest point from the center of the Earth.

 The summit of Denali (federally designated as Mount McKinley) is the highest point of the United States and North America.

 The summit of Mount Logan is the highest point of Canada.

 The summit of Kilimanjaro is the highest point of Tanzania and Africa.

 Mount Elbrus, the highest mountain of Russia and Europe.

 The summit of Mount Vinson is the highest point of Antarctica and the Antarctic.

 The summit of Puncak Jaya is the highest point of Indonesia, the Island of New Guinea, and all ocean islands.

 The summit of Gunnbjorn Fjeld is the highest point of Greenland and the Arctic.

+The summit of Bukit Timah Hill is the highest natural point of Singapore.

 Lago Enriquillo is the lowest point of the Dominican Republic and all ocean islands.

 The Badwater Basin in Death Valley is the lowest point of the United States and North America.

 The Qattara Depression is the lowest point in Egypt.

 Aydingkol is the lowest point of China.

 Lake Asal is the lowest point of Djibouti and Africa.

 The Dead Sea is the lowest point on Earth.